XansWorkshop/XansWorkshop.github.io/conservatory/blog/docs/about.md

 ## What's the game like?

-&nbsp;&nbsp;Probably what you are here for.
-What's the gameplay like?
-How does it work?

-&nbsp;&nbsp;*The Conservatory* is a sci-fi/fantasy themed, voxel-based sandbox game, with a very small, simple, narratively-driven progression.
-It mixes magic *and* tech, something I have always loved together.
-It **should** have multiplayer if all goes well.

-&nbsp;&nbsp;The game's world is procedurally generated, and exists in a *multiverse*.
-However, the game's storyline reserves only 2 of the 18 quintillion universes available to you (a total of $2^{64}$ available, to be exact).
-Accessing the others is possible.

-&nbsp;&nbsp;The player will be able to build freely a bit like Minecraft and can also build on their ship; each player has a ship tied to their save file.
-There will be voxel materials (blocks), which can be carved to cut out (or add) any of the 8 corners.
-Some voxels are rigid, forming smaller cubes (like stair blocks in Minecraft), and some voxels are smooth, forming slopes.
-There will also be props, which are complex, mesh-based objects that can be placed in the world for decoration, function, or both.
-All blocks store fluids (think Minecraft's *waterlogging* but for any fluid).
+&nbsp;&nbsp;*The Conservatory* is a mix of sci-fi and fantasy, a voxel-based sandbox taking place in a procedurally generated universe.
+You can build your own space ship, fly to other planets, and visit or build space stations.
+It uses a narratively-driven progression, meaning that your progression isn't a tutorial so much as it is a part of the game's story.

-&nbsp;&nbsp;Players will need to make progressively more and more complicated machinery and tools to progress through the game, adapting their home base to fit their needs as they learn and progress.
+&nbsp;&nbsp;Players will need to make progressively more complicated machinery and tools to progress through the game, adapting their home base to fit their needs as they learn and progress.

 ### **The Inspiration**